Quiz: What kind of spender are you? Work through this online quiz with your students.

 "They said, 'Use your money wisely!'
 They didn't want me to take up any sort of loans.
 However, I guess since I still live at home, they didn't mention credit to me at all.
 My parents told me only to use money for gas and nothing else, because there is nothing else that a college student would need to spend on."

 "Don't get a credit card.
 Save up for a rainy day.
-Balance your check book.
+Balance your checking account--look at it and know what the numbers mean.
 Shop sale racks.
 Never pay full price.
 Buy used cars.
 Keep your car in good condition so it will maintain its value and quality."

 When asked what advice students wish their parents had given them, they said: